zilliztech/zdoc/docs/tutorials/metrics-and-alerts/manage-project-alerts.md

 ## Overview{#overview}

-Below is a table outlining the default conditions for each default project alert.
+Below is a table outlining the default trigger conditions for predefined project alert targets.

 When an alert in an **ON** status, the specified recipients will receive notifications once the conditions are met.
 You can [edit an alert](./manage-project-alerts#edit-a-project-alert) to change its status.